 So, Tip #1:

 You always hear that rich soil, manure, nitrogen, etc isn't good for root crops like carrots or beets.
 Remember that onions aren't roots.
-Look closely at the photo.
 The bulb is made from the bases of the leaves.
+The roots grow out of the base of the bulb.
 So, think of them as a leafy green and fertilize accordingly.
 I've seen even very experienced gardeners starve their onions (and potatoes, too) because of the word "root".
 Bulbs and tubers LOVE nitrogen.

 and, Tip #2: